Fellowship Program Details

 If the deficiencies are not addressed and remedied before the second anniversary of the “under review” notification, accreditation status will be revoked.
 The board of managers may revoke a transplant nephrology fellowship program’s accreditation status without placing the program under review if it determines that the transplant nephrology fellowship program has no intent to comply or participate in the accreditation process, or if the level of deficiencies is determined to be so severe as to constitute a danger or other emergency situation.

-Deficiencies that may result in placement of a transplant nephrology fellowship program under review or loss of its accreditation status include a material failure to comply with the accreditation criteria, including, but not limited to, a failure to meet the minimum number of kidney transplants required, inadequate training of transplant nephrology fellows, loss of core transplant faculty, probation by UNOS, failure to train any transplant nephrology fellow within the past 5 years, as well as failure to submit annual reports, re-accreditation applications, required fees, or fellow evaluations within the 90 day period.
+Deficiencies that may result in placement of a transplant nephrology fellowship program under review or loss of its accreditation status include a material failure to comply with the accreditation criteria, including, but not limited to, a failure to meet the minimum number of kidney transplants required, inadequate training of transplant nephrology fellows, loss of core transplant faculty, probation by UNOS, failure to train any transplant nephrology fellow within five consecutive years, as well as failure to submit annual reports, re-accreditation applications, required fees, or fellow evaluations within the 90 day period.

 While a transplant nephrology fellowship program is under review, it must notify all current and prospective enrollees promptly that the program is under review.
 Transplant nephrology fellowship programs that are under review cannot enroll new transplant nephrology fellows.
 Transplant nephrology fellows, who are already enrolled in the transplant nephrology fellowship program at the time of notification of under review status, may continue to train in the transplant nephrology fellowship program while the program is under review.
-This situation will be reviewed on a case by case basis by the committee to determine the level and quality of training being provided to the existing transplant nephrology fellows and the severity of the deficiencies.
+This situation will be reviewed on a case-by-case basis by the committee to determine the level and quality of training being provided to the existing transplant nephrology fellows and the severity of the deficiencies.
 Factors considered in the decision to allow existing transplant nephrology fellows to continue to train may include the anticipated timing of re-institution of good standing status, the impact and severity of the deficiency in the training, and the possibility of implementing ameliorating or compensatory measures for the training deficiency in order to provide the adequate training and experience to such transplant nephrology fellows.
 Such determination will be made in the discretion of the committee and the board of managers.
 While a transplant nephrology fellowship program is under review, it will still be required to generally fulfill the accreditation criteria, including submission of the annual reports and fees.

 Transplant nephrology fellowship programs under review are also required to provide interim reports every six months.
 Interim reports are to be submitted within 90 days of the request.
 Failure to submit an interim report within 90 days of the request will result in that program’s loss of accreditation.
 The reports are to be provided on a form designated by the committee and will update the committee on the transplant nephrology fellowship program’s status in addressing and resolving the deficiencies that placed it under review.
 The interim reports will be reviewed by the committee to determine the status of remediation and compliance.
 Once the committee determines that the deficiencies have been satisfactorily remedied or cured, the committee will make a recommendation to the board of managers as to whether the subject transplant nephrology fellowship program should be returned to good standing status.
 The committee may determine that a site visit is required prior to determining if a transplant nephrology fellowship program may return to good standing status.
 If a transplant nephrology fellowship program is not returned to good standing status before the end of the two-year review period, then the transplant nephrology fellowship program’s accreditation will be automatically revoked.